21 Cold Fighting Tips and Remedies from Readers

 Vitamins, Minerals, and More…

-- Vitamin C – Orange Juice is a great and easy source of vitamin C
+- Vitamin C – Kombucha is a great and easy source of vitamin C, so it orange juice.

 - Vitamin D – Debate has arisen around vitamin D. It seems that those with low Vit.
 D are more likely to get colds in the first place, but dosing yourself after you’ve gotten a cold may not help you fight the cold off quicker.
 Like I said, it’s still being debated, but what’s clear is that it is vital to our health.
 Get that sun as much as you can (just don’t get burned).

 - Zinc – high levels of zinc are found naturally in pumpkin seeds, dark chocolate, and garlic (to name a few).
 There are also many ready made combinations of zinc and vitmin c.